ByteCommander/ChatExchange/README.md

 ChatExchange
 ============

+> ## WARNING

+> #### This is a fork of the original https://github.com/Manishearth/ChatExchange .
+I created it originally because I wanted to make ChatExchange portable for Python 2 and 3.
+Now my ChatExchange6 fork has been merged back to the original ChatExchange repository.
+> #### Therefore please use the original repository linked above for your projects instead of this one.
+It's not guaranteed to be kept up to date and regularly maintained!

 [![Travis CI build status for master](https://travis-ci.org/Manishearth/ChatExchange.svg?branch=master)](https://travis-ci.org/Manishearth/ChatExchange)

 A Python2 and Python3 cross-version API for talking to Stack Exchange chat.